tosokr/tosokr.github.io/_posts/2020-05-27-howto-microsoft-graph-managed-identity.md

 -ResourceId $GraphServicePrincipal.ObjectId -Id $AppRole.Id
 ```

-After executing the script, in the portal, the requested API permissions are assigned to the Managed Identity
+After executing the script, in the portal, the requested API permissions are assigned to the Managed Identity:
 ![Desktop View]({{ "/assets/img/posts/managedIdentity/managedIdentityPermissionsAdded.png" | relative_url }})